-Colon cancer is most often preventable, and lifestyle behaviors, specifically a diet poor in nutrient-dense, fiber-rich foods and high in animal fat, and lack of exercise are most often the cause.
+Colon cancer is preventable in many cases, and lifestyle behaviors, specifically a diet poor in nutrient-dense, fiber-rich foods and high in animal fat, and lack of exercise are some of the contributing factors.
 In fact, studies have shown that switching to a plant-based, nutrient-rich diet can cut colon cancer risk in half, and exercise can decrease the risk of colon cancer by up to 50%, independent of other risk factors like diet and weight.
 Obesity, belly fat, insulin resistance, and elevated triglyceride levels in the blood are also risk factors.

-There is a form of inherited colon cancer called Lynch syndrome, but it is rare and does not account for most colon cancer.
-Irritable bowel disease (IBD), smoking, alcohol, and radiation for cancer treatment also increase the risk of developing colon cancer.
+Lynch syndrome is a form of inherited colon cancer, but it is rare and does not account for most cases of colon cancer.
+Inflammatory bowel disease (IBD), smoking, alcohol, and radiation for cancer treatment also increase the risk of developing colon cancer.

-In it’s pre-cancerous stage, colon cancer is manifested as small, benign polyps in the large intestines that are either asymptomatic or produce very minor symptoms making early detection a challenge without medical testing.
-Therefore, in 2008, the American Cancer Society designated colonoscopy (a test used to investigate the colon during which a thin, flexible tube with a camera on its end is inserted into the rectum) the test of choice for colon cancer diagnosis and recommends that everyone over the age of 50 undergo a colonoscopy for screening.
+In its pre-cancerous stage, colon cancer may manifest as small, benign polyps in the large intestine that are either asymptomatic or produce very minor symptoms, making early detection a challenge without medical testing.
+Therefore, in 2008, the American Cancer Society designated colonoscopy (a test used to investigate the colon during which a thin, flexible tube with a camera on its end is inserted into the rectum) the test of choice for colon cancer diagnosis and recommends that everyone over the age of 45 undergo a colonoscopy for screening.

-Be Your Inner Doctor: Paying close attention to your bowel habits and the look and color of your stool can also be an important indicator in detecting colon cancer.
+Paying close attention to your bowel habits and the appearance of your stool can also be an important indicator in detecting colon cancer.
 Early signs of colon cancer in your stool may include: